idNoRD/keycloak-spi-limit-resend-email/README.md

-# keycloak-spi-limit-resend-email-verification
+# keycloak-spi-limit-resend-email
-Keycloak spi that limits resend email verification https://github.com/keycloak/keycloak/issues/19234
+Keycloak spi that limits resend email verification and forgot password emails https://github.com/keycloak/keycloak/issues/19234

 ## Notice:
 This repository is under active development and not yet ready for production